johnsaigle/go-unmaintained/README.md

 # go-unmaintained

+> [!WARNING]
+> Largely vibe-coded, trust at your own peril.

-A CLI tool that identifies unmaintained Go packages using heuristics, similar to cargo-unmaintained for the Rust ecosystem.
+A CLI tool that identifies unmaintained Go packages using heuristics.

 ## Features